Our vision and research goals

 Director: Dr Ashlee Curtis

-Centre for Drug Use, Alcohol and Addictive Behaviour Research
+Centre for Drug use, Alcohol and Addictive Behaviour Research

-The Centre for Drug use, Addictive and Anti-social Behaviour Research (CEDAAR) conducts research into the clinical, psychological, and sociopolitical aspects of alcohol and other drug use, and other addictive behaviours, such as gambling and gaming problems.
-The centre aims to understand the harms from addictive behaviours to inform evidence-based policy, prevention, and treatment interventions, as well as providing service to the community.
+The centre conducts research into the clinical, psychological and sociopolitical aspects of alcohol and other drug use, and other addictive behaviours, such as gambling and gaming problems.
+It aims to understand the harms from addictive behaviours to inform evidence-based policy, prevention and treatment interventions, as well as providing service to the community.

 Co-directors: Professor Nicki Dowling and Associate Professor Petra Staiger